archiegoodman2/my_first_API/README.md

 Ideas for further projects:
 Since this is such a simple API it could be used in a huge variety of projects, since it simply posts to a JSON database.
 One idea would be using it for updating and managing a stock information database for the inventory of a small business, as the inventory of a shop is unlikely to need a more advanced database (e.g. a relational one) since almost no data/trend analysis is needed.

+I will also progress to working with the Mongo.DB package to handle more extensive database management.

 =